Four attentive students seated together side by side in a classroom.

 Apply by the stated deadline

 Online applications are available in November and the deadline to apply is Feb.
-1. You must complete your first degree and requisite courses by the end of the Winter Term in the year of your application.
+1. You must complete your first degree and prerequisite courses by the end of the Winter Term in the year of your application.

 Post-Baccalaureate Diploma in Education